NFL Betting Guide: How & Where to Bet on the National Football League in 2026

 Check Out Our Super Bowl Betting Guide

-Each year, we cover the Super Bowl comprehensively.
-Our Super Bowl betting guide covers the many types of Super Bowl bets you can make at sports betting sites like BetOnline, Bovada, MyBookie, and Sportsbetting.ag.
+Our Super Bowl betting guide covers the many types of Super Bowl bets you can make at popular sports betting sites such as Lucky Rebel and BetOnline.

 Types of Super Bowl Bets

 When betting on the Super Bowl, you can make the same bets you can make on other NFL games.
-But Super Bowl spread bets and Super Bowl over/under bets are only some of the Super Bowl betting options many sports betting sites offer.
-The unique and frivolous Super Bowl bets are a big reason new and infrequent bettors love to get involved.
+But Super Bowl spread bets and Super Bowl over/under bets are only some of the Super Bowl betting options offered.
+Unique and frivolous Super Bowl bets are a big draw for new and infrequent bettors.

-In addition to those bets and other options like Super Bowl first score odds, Super Bowl touchdown scorer odds, and a long list of Super Bowl player props, here are some of the unique bets available for Super Bowl Sunday:
+In addition to those bets and other options like Super Bowl MVP, Super Bowl first score odds, Super Bowl touchdown scorer odds, and a long list of Super Bowl player props, here are some of the unique bets available at many Super Bowl betting sites:

 - Super Bowl Coin Toss Odds: The coin toss is a key part of every football game, from high school to college football, to the NFL.
 But no heads or tails is as important as the Super Bowl coin toss.